Here are potential replacements for Tannehill while Dolphins await QB of the future

 Siemian is 13-11 as a starter, all with Denver, with 30 touchdowns and 24 interceptions and a 79.9 rating.
 He spent last season as a Vikings backup.
 There might still be upside there, but the ceiling is limited.

-▪ The not-yet-too old journeymen who haven’t started more than 10 NFL games: Joe Webb, Josh Johnson, Sean Mannion, Tom Savage, Taylor Heinicke and Brett Hundley.
+▪ The not-yet-too-old-journeymen who haven’t started more than 10 NFL games: Joe Webb, Josh Johnson, Sean Mannion, Tom Savage, Taylor Heinicke and Brett Hundley.

 The most intriguing of the group might be Mannion, who was a third-round pick by the Rams out of Oregon State in 2015, and is 33 for 53 for 258 yards with no TDs and one pick in a four-year career, including one start.
 Plus, he knows Rams coach Sean McVay!